LeivoSepp/Smart-heating-management-with-Shelly/README.md

 5. Some heating systems requires reversed relay.
 Put ``is_reverse = true`` if this is the case for your heating system.
 For example my personal ground-source heatpump is requires the reversed management.

-## Credit
-Market price generation credit goes to this guy https://elspotcontrol.netlify.app/.

-He is taking care that the market price is published in each day into this place: https://elspotcontrol.netlify.app/spotprices-v01-EE.json

-Origin of energy prices is taken from this place [Entsoe Day-ahead Prices](https://transparency.entsoe.eu/transmission-domain/r2/dayAheadPrices/show)
+## Where we get the market prices?

+Energy Market price is downloaded from [Elering API](https://dashboard.elering.ee/assets/api-doc.html#/nps-controller/getPriceUsingGET).